Water Activists Exposed

 - “Felton Water System,” In the Public Interest website

-- Foundation Directory Online (FDO) accessed April 23, 2017; FWW IRS 990s, 2011-2015; SVCF Grantee Lists; Tides Foundation Grantee Lists; Grants were verified by IRS 990s of Silicon Valley Community Foundation, Columbus Foundation, Greater Kansas City Community Foundation, the Chicago Community Trust, the National Philanthropic Trust, and the Vanguard Charitable Endowment.
+- Foundation Directory Online (FDO) accessed March 2019; FWW IRS 990s, 2011-2016; SVCF Grantee Lists; Tides Foundation Grantee Lists; Grants were verified by IRS 990s of Silicon Valley Community Foundation, Columbus Foundation, Greater Kansas City Community Foundation, the Chicago Community Trust, the New Hampshire Charitable Foundation, the National Philanthropic Trust, and the Vanguard Charitable Endowment.